mjrotter4445/Pewlett-Hackard-Analysis/README.md

 Table with “ready to retire” employees data withOUT duplicates
 </p>

-3. Another way to look at the information to better undertand the impacts the retiring employees may have on the organization is the number of **retirees grouped by title**.
+3. Another way to look at the information to better understand the impacts the retiring employees may have on the organization is the number of **retirees grouped by title**.
 This table is very insightful.
     -  This table includes employees’ titles and their sum.
     -  From this table we can quickly see how many employees with current title we might expect to retire in the next few years.